 Once it finishes, it creates a file called something like "log2 2021-04-29 22-04-08.csv" in your Documents folder.
 We will give this file to LUTGenerator in the next step.

 Run LUTGenerator and open the csv file that was just created by WheelCheck.
-This will create a Look Up Table (lut) file that Assetto Corsa Competizione can use to control the force feedback.
-Save this file as Documents\Assetto Corsa Competizione\Config\myLut.lut.
+This will create a LUT file that Assetto Corsa can use to calibrate the force feedback.
+Save this file to:

 LUTGenerator displays a graph that shows the raw data in red and the new curve in green.
-You can clearly see what a huge difference this will make.
-In my case, it is going to increase the forces at the low end and balance the rest to create a linear final output.
+You can see how the green curve compensates for the red to create an ideal linear response.

 Assetto Corsa Competizione